Blood Disorders & Diseases

 - Disorders affecting white blood cells – These include leukemia and lymphoma, which are cancers that involve malignant white blood cells.
 Other, non-cancerous white blood cell disorders include leukocytosis, or an excess of white blood cells, and neutrophilia, or a high count of neutrophil granulocytes in the blood.

 - Disorders affecting platelets – Thrombocytopenia, the presence of too few platelets, can inhibit the blood’s ability to clot effectively.
 Conversely, the overabundance of platelets (thrombocytosis) can lead to excessive clotting.
-Either of these conditions can occur on their own or as a symptom of another underlying condition.
+Either of these conditions can occur on their own or as a blood disorder symptom of another underlying condition.

 - Disorders affecting plasma – These include hemophilia, von Willebrand disease, and other blood disorders caused by a lack of clotting factors.
 Without sufficient amounts of these proteins, the blood will not clot properly, which can lead to excessive internal and external bleeding.